-Garbage, Trash and Waste Removal in Oakland
+Garbage, Trash, and Junk Removal in Oakland

 Bustling center of the San Francisco Bay region and its major port, Oakland, California offers a splendid juxtaposition of the old and the new, the historic and the forward-thinking.
 Along with its position as the fifth busiest shipping port in the nation, the city is known for its vast ethnic diversity, its major league sports franchises and its political activist tendencies.
 Oakland is situated directly across the beautiful San Francisco Bay, via the Bay Bridge, from San Francisco.
 Possessing a beautiful climate that can be fairly labeled Mediterranean, Oakland ranks number one in the nation for its renewable resources policies when it comes to electricity usage.